JoeQuattrone/LB-Client-Travis/README.md

 <img width="1146" alt="Screen Shot 2019-05-31 at 11 19 41 AM" src="https://user-images.githubusercontent.com/43793510/58715984-13adc880-8396-11e9-9c37-9e4bb3d12f60.png">

-If done correctly, you will be able to the **Chart Topping Songs** populated on the home page
+If done correctly, you will be able to see the **Chart Topping Songs** populated on the home page

 ## Running the tests
 To run test run the following commands: